Roboto3000/personae-dnd5e-python/README.md

 ###1.
 Introduction

 **Seikou's Role Playing Game Kit** is a python module used in the creation of RPG tools utilizing the Dungeon's & Dragons 5th edition rule set.
-Primarily, I've been using the module to develop a GUI application for generating NPCs for my DnD games, which you can find [here](https://github.com/mtaylor33/seikous-npc-generator).
+Primarily, I've been using the module to develop a GUI application for generating NPCs for my DnD games, which you can find this project [here](https://github.com/mtaylor33/seikous-npc-generator).
 It should be noted that this software is not officially developed or endorsed by Wizard of the Coast LLC.

 ###2.
 Installation